husobee/peerstore/docs/design-document/README.md

 and performs the search for successors of various keys.

-This package, much like the File package, manages the business logic required for the chord protocol to operate, including data structures that are imbedded in the request and response "Data" fields.
+This package, much like the File package, manages the business logic required for the chord protocol to operate, including data structures that are embedded in the request and response "Data" fields.

 ### Discussion (Specification)